Undergraduate Programs of Study & Requirements

 Students may major or minor in English, minor in journalism or film, minor in creative writing, or obtain a teaching certificate.
 The English Department offers career-oriented work opportunities through the Cooperative Education Program.

 For English majors minoring in film or journalism: Only two minor courses may be counted toward the English major.

-Students should note that ENWR 105 College Writing I: Intellectual Prose and ENWR 106 College Writing II: Writing and Literary Study are prerequisites for all other English courses with the exception of ENFL courses and ENWR 100 Introduction to Writing.
+Students should note that WRIT 105 College Writing I: Intellectual Prose and WRIT 106 College Writing II: Writing and Literary Study are prerequisites for all English courses with the exception of ENGL 116, ENGL 117, and ENFL 208.

 If you are an English Major and you need help understanding requirements, try the "Advising FAQs" tab on the left.
 If you still need help, please see your assigned adviser.
 This can be found by logging into WESS and clicking on “My adviser.”